titozoe/markdown-cv/index.md

 ## Soft skills

-Working in group and willingness to help colleagues.
-Strong focus on knowledge transfer and information sharing.
+Working in group and willingness to help colleagues, strong focus on knowledge transfer and information sharing.
 Autonomy in solving complex problems.

 ## Technical skills